ridi/lightweight-rest-tester/README.md

 }
 ```

-Unlike the single-method test, **Write-and-Read** test uses only JSON file name without parameters when making its name.
+Unlike the single-method test, **Write-and-Read** test uses only JSON file name for its name.

 ## 6. Contributions to This Project